CoFH/Version/thermal/description_dynamics.md

 As a set, the mods form a cohesive experience which greatly expands the Minecraft universe in a lore-friendly (but admittedly technological) way.

-This module contains "Integration" - all of the compatibility materials, recipes, and enhancements to make the Thermal Series play even better alongside some common - and not so common - mods.
+This module contains "Dynamics" - the original mod in the series, going all the way back to Minecraft 1.2.5.
+It contains the "industrial base" of the Series, providing options for energy generation, storage, and resource processing!

 The mods are still being updated regularly and the Series is not complete yet!
 We're working on it and appreciate your patience.
 Even so, there's a LOT of stuff for both newcomers and veterans.
 We hope you enjoy the new Thermal Series.